xNaCly/private.social/docs/README.md

   - post.go: Contains uploading, viewing all posts by the logged in user, viewing a post by its ID, and deleting a post by its ID.
   - user.go: Contains viewing the currently logged in user, viewing a user by their ID, and updating the currently logged in user.

+- Setup:

+  This folder contains the module responsible for setting the error handler, registering the application, cors, cache and the logger

 - Config:

   This folder contains a module that is responsible for loading a dot env file, setting the defined environment variables in the process that the Go application is running in, and afterwards loading these environment variables in a config hashmap.